WiLLiAM111333/serverside-botscripts/README.md

 # Botscripts

-**THIS WILL NOT WORK ON YOUR MACHINE, I HAVE HARD CODED THE USER ON THE GITHUB URLS.
-THIS IS BEING WORKED ON**

-This is not meant to be a large project, its meant to be something I can use for my Discord.JS bots.
-With that in mind I have not gone out of my way to add configurations to setup which language and discord library.
-I'm only documenting it for the sake of "completeness", feature suggestions and issues are welcome but they might not get prioritized over my current longterm project.
+Tool to help me host multiple bots on one unix based machine with ease running bash

 The script can do the following:
   - Update a bot
+  - Navigate to a bot
+  - Start and stop a bot in the standard production environment
   - Backup logs for a bot with or without a given suffix
   - Read the logs combined file for a given bot
   - Delete the current logs without any backup
-  - Start a bot in the standard production environment
   - Create a new bot project with automatic git setup

 When using these scripts, you want to be using the `bot.sh` file.
 I have it bound to an alias in my `.bashrc` file like below.
 This lets me call it